SYK-08/nuttx/README.md

     used any of these environments and cannot guarantee that there is not some less-than-obvious issues.

-NuttX can also be installed and built on a native Windows system, but with some potential tool-related issues (see the discussion "Native Windows Build" under "Building NuttX" below).
-GNUWin32 is used to provide compatible native windows tools.
+NuttX can also be installed and built on a native Windows system but with some potential tool-related issues (see the discussion "Native Windows Build" under "Building NuttX" below).
+GNUWin32 is used to provide compatible native Windows tools.

 ## Installing Cygwin

-Installing Cygwin on your Windows PC is simple, but time consuming.
+Installing Cygwin on your Windows PC is simple, but time-consuming.
 See
 <http://www.cygwin.com/> for installation instructions.
-Basically you just
+Basically, you just
 need to download a tiny setup.exe program and it does the real, network installation for you.